imonteiroyh/HealthTrack/README.md

 Visualize the records in a table, which is periodically updated and ordered by risk.
 The user can edit the information previously collected by the risk classifier.

 ## Contributions
 The project was made by Vandemberg Monteiro, responsible for the back-end, and Yago Oliveira, responsible for the front-end.
-It is worth mentioning that both project's participants took part in the development and testing of the application's functionalities.